 Surviving Spouse Inheritance Rights and Miami Appeals

 Are you a surviving spouse involved in an inheritance dispute in Miami, Florida?
 Has your wife or husband recently passed away leaving a house or condo behind?
+Florida provides surviving spouse inheritance rights that are greater and more valuable than in other areas.
+Part of a good estate lawyer’s job is to get a widow or widower all they are entitled to.
+But, if you are a family member, do you know the limitations?
+We haver previously provided important Florida Inheritance legal commentary on spousal rights.
 Do you know your inheritance rights and by when you must take action?
 Are you already involved in inheritance litigation where an appeal may end up being filed?

 Miami lawyers know that surviving spouses have important inheritance rights.
 However, often times, probate battles between the decedent’s children from another marriage and the surviving spouse arise.
 Therefore, it’s important to have a Miami litigator on your side to help you get your inheritance.